dardannyapatente/podshuffle/READme.md

-home page (with shuffle button) about page (simple text content)
+home page (with shuffle button) about page (simple text content) sign-in (with sign-in form)
-//deleted// home-result (shows the shuffle result and player with a link to single episode) sign-in (with sign-in form)
 sign-up (with sign-up form with a file upload) profile (user information, logout link, history and playlists)
 single-episode (showing the episode info with audio player, podcast description and link to add/create a playlist) create (form for the playlist - name and description )
-single-playlist (with update and delete button) single-playlist-update (with update form) deletion-confirmation (display deletion confirmation page) error (error)
+single-playlist (with update and delete button) deletion-confirmation (display deletion confirmation page) error (error)